Peetee06/ScoreScribe/README.md

-# scorecard
+# ScoreScribe
-A simple Scorecard written using Dart and Flutter.
+A simple ScoreScribe written using Dart and Flutter.